-“Of the Rock that begat thee thou art unmindful, and hast forgotten God that formed thee” (Deuteronomy 32:18).
+“Of the Rock that begat thee thou art unmindful, and hast forgotten God that formed thee.”
+(Deuteronomy 32:18)

 Just before his death, Moses predicted the coming apostasy of Israel in a prophetic “history” of Israel.
-Not only did his prophecy come true for the nation of Israel, but the same could be said for much of western Christianity today.
+Not only did his prophecy come true for the nation of Israel, but the same could be said for much of Western Christianity today.

 Moses recounted the fact that Israel had been blessed greatly of the Lord, but instead of drawing closer to Him, they grew “fat, and...Forsook God which made [them], and lightly esteemed the Rock of [their] salvation” (Deuteronomy 32:15).
-The use of the term “rock” refers to the rock which Moses struck, yielding water to sustain them in the parched desert region.
+The use of the term “rock” refers to the rock that Moses struck, yielding water to sustain them in the parched desert region.
 The rock followed the people on their journeys and provided an ever-present reminder of God’s marvelous provision.
-(If one should further doubt as to the identity of the Rock, “that Rock was Christ” [I Corinthians 10:4].)
+(If one should further doubt as to the identity of the Rock, “that Rock was Christ,” 1 Corinthians 10:4.)
 They totally forgot, however, the God of their creation and salvation, and sacrificed to demons, old gods, and to any new gods around (Deuteronomy 32:17).

 “I will publish the name of the LORD: ascribe ye greatness unto our God.
-He is the Rock, His work is perfect; for all His ways are judgment: a God of truth and without iniquity, just and right is He” (Deuteronomy 32:3,4).
+He is the Rock, his work is perfect; for all his ways are judgment: a God of truth and without iniquity, just and right is he” (Deuteronomy 32:3-4).
 JDM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.